 In any case, plant-based oils like canola are less biologically available to a dog than fish oil as a source of quality omega-3 fats.

-When you consider many of the Authority products make use of the protein-boosting effect of wheat and rice glutens, this looks like the profile of a wet food containing only a below-average amount of meat.
+When you consider the protein-boosting effect of the wheat gluten, this looks like the profile of a canned product containing a moderate amount of meat.

-Authority Dog Food is a meat-based canned product using a below-average amount of beef, poultry or lamb as its main sources of animal protein, thus earning the brand 3 stars.
+Authority lists both grain-inclusive and grain-free canned dog foods using a moderate amount of named meats as its main source of animal protein, thus earning the brand 4 stars.

 Those looking for a comparable kibble from the same company may wish to visit our review of Authority dry dog food.

 The following automated list (if present) includes all dog food recalls since 2009 related to Authority.